hartenthaler/hh_extended_family/readme.md

   * GEDCOM records to indicate that a person
     * is e.g. a triplet, should look like "1 BIRT\n2 _ASSO @I123@\n3 RELA triplet" or "1 ASSO @I123@\n2 RELA triplet")
     * is stillborn or died as an infant, should look like "1 BIRT\n2 AGE STILLBORN" or "1 DEAT\n2 AGE INFANT"
-    * has a special linkage status to the parent family (challenged, disproven, proven), should look like "1 FAMC @F123@\n2 STAT challenged"
+    * has a special linkage status to the parent family (challenged, disproven, proven), should look like "1 FAMC @F123@\n2 STAT CHALLENGED"

 The default presentation sequence of the extended family parts is oriented at the generation of the people in this part, relative to the proband
 * great-grandparents                       // generation +3